Healthy Homemade Butterscotch Chips (2 Ways)

 Healthy Homemade Butterscotch Chips

-- Line a cookie sheet with two sheets of wax paper.
+- Line a cookie sheet with parchment paper.

 - Spray a 9″ brownie pan with cooking spray and line with parchment paper both ways.

-- Remove from heat and whisk in the vanilla extract.
-Pour into the prepared pan and let sit for 6 hours or overnight.
+- When it reaches 250 degrees Fahrenheit, turn off the heat and whisk in the vanilla.
+Pour into the prepared pan and let sit at room temperature overnight.